shilpagopi/ML/Recap/Ensemble Learning.md

 ### Random Forest
 **Randomness**
 * Random sampling of training data points with replacement (bootstrapping) when building trees
-* Random subset of features considered for splitting, at each node
+* Random subset of features considered for splitting, at each node. sqrt(#features) or log2(#features) or None

 **Probability Estimation**
 a) Fraction of trees voting for a class (hard voting)
 b) Average of terminal leaf probabilities

+**How to train**:
+Hyperparameters: n_estimators (Number of Trees), number of features, max_depth, min_samples_leaf, set oob_score=True, n_jobs=-1 (to leverage all CPU cores) oob_score (Out-of-Bag Score):
+What it is: A boolean flag to calculate the out-of-bag (OOB) error.
+OOB samples are those training instances not included in a particular tree's bootstrap sample.
+These can be used as a validation set for that tree.
+Monitor model performance as you increase n_estimators and see when the OOB error stabilizes.
+RandomizedSearchCV instead of gridsearch for other hyperparameter tuning, if the dataset has say 1m rows.

 ### AdaBoost (Adaptive Boosting)
 ```